esctrionsit/snphub_tutorial/content/Basic_Usage/vartable.md

 ![Advanced options of VarTable](./../img/VarTable-1.gif)

-Click the button `Advanced Options`, then some more options will appeare.**Note** that when these options are hidden, they **won't** affect the result.
+Click the button `Advanced Options`, then some more options will appear.**Note** that when these options are hidden, they **won't** affect the result.

 - **Minimum allele frequency (MAF)**: Minor allele frequency (MAF) is the frequency at which the second most common allele occurs in a given population.
 Larger the value is, lesser sites will be in result.
 If the value is 0 (by default), this filter function is disabled.

 - **Biallelic sites only**: A **biallelic** site is a specific locus in a genome that contains two observed alleles, counting the reference as one, and therefore allowing for one variant allele.
 A **multiallelic** site is a specific locus in a genome that contains three or more observed alleles, again counting the reference as one, and therefore allowing for two or more variant alleles.
-Select `Yes`, all postions in the result that have multiallelic will be deleted.
+Select `Yes`, all positions in the result that have multiallelic will be deleted.

 - **Maximum missing rate**: filter option of maximum missing rate.